laurapacis/100-days-of-code/log.md

 **Thoughts:**: I decided to rest a bit today and honor my bleeding body and the resurrection of Jesus.
 It almost worked :)

 **Link to work**: Nothing to link

+### Day 30: April 5, 2021

+**Today's Progress**: Figma tutorial and JS practice

+**Thoughts:**: If you are reading this, you should check out Chef's Table.
+Do you also find yourself in tears with each episode?
+Please let me know.

+**Link to work**: Nothing to link